jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## ~~Revolution~~ Techvolution

 Stargazer, you look disappointed.
 You think revolutions are fun.
 You want to follow _Les Misérables_ and march in the streets.
 Maybe we should.
 You get the bristol boards, I’ll get the paint, and we’ll change the world!
 Free college education!
 Less bank regulations!
 Affordable health insurance!
 Continuous tax cuts!
-We’ll save the planet and the government’s credit rating!
+We’ll save the planet _and_ the government’s credit rating!

 Listen to me.
 When your cars breaks down, you call a mechanic for help, right?
 If he showed up with no tools, you’d get mad.
-You wouldn't ask his reasons for not brining tools, nor would you discuss the weather with him.
-You needed "Mike the mechanic" to show up and solve your problem with his car fixing tools and the majical cyborology know how to use them.
+You wouldn't ask his reasons for not bringing tools, nor would you discuss the weather with him.
+You needed "Mike the mechanic" to show up and solve your problem.
 Without the tools he's just "Mike the person", and frankly useless to you.

 Middle class people have a host of problems like increasing insurance, prescription drug, and tutoring bills.
 You need solutions.
 When someone says they can help, you must ask what tool they have, or will give you, that will help.
 Anything else is smoke and mirrors.
 You don’t need to see regulations, laws, or blog posts anymore then you need to see the mechanic’s favorite car repair manual.
 You need tools.